 A business plan template provides a model of what a good business plan should contain.
 It usually comes in an open-ended format to give users the opportunity of modifying different sections to suit their purposes.

-For example, users of a particular business plan template will certainly have different ideas they want to write on.
+For example, users of a particular one page business plan template will certainly have different ideas they want to write on.
 Mr A might may want to use the template to write a business plan for a poultry business, while Mr B may want to write on liquor store business.

 Whatever the business idea is, a template makes it easy for users to adopt by filling unique details into spaces already provided.
 It is, therefore, the perfect guide for users.

 A Simple Business Plan Sample Outline

 All business plan samples follow a particular order.
 Although they may have slight variations, these samples should follow an outline in order not to end up looking shabby.